-Surprisingly, most messy datasets, including types of messiness not explicitly described above, can be tidied with a small set of tools: gathering, separating and spreading.
+Surprisingly, most messy datasets, including types of messiness not explicitly described above, can be tidied with a small set of tools: pivoting (longer and wider) and separating.
 The following sections illustrate each problem with a real dataset that I have encountered, and show how to tidy them.

 A common type of messy dataset is tabular data designed for presentation, where variables form both the rows and columns, and column headers are values, not variable names.
 While I would call this arrangement messy, in some cases it can be extremely useful.
 It provides efficient storage for completely crossed designs, and it can lead to extremely efficient computation if desired operations can be expressed as matrix operations.

 The following code shows a subset of a typical dataset of this form.
 This dataset explores the relationship between income and religion in the US.
 It comes from a report produced by the Pew Research Center, an American think-tank that collects data on attitudes to topics ranging from religion to the internet, and produces many reports that contain datasets in this format.